lchencas/DrivingScene/README.md

 # DrivingScene
 ![dataset_overview](./dataset_overview.png)

-This is the repository for the DrivingScene Dataset.
+This is the repository for the DrivingScene Dataset from <a href="https://pan.baidu.com/s/17a6px92W5vkASjC31IG-Wg ">Deep Integration: A Multi-Label Architecture for Road Scene Recognition</a>.

 # Overview